Cave Rock (horse): 2022: two-year-old season

 Cave Rock's next start was on September 11 in the Grade I Del Mar Futurity at Del Mar over a distance of seven furlongs.
 From the start Cave Rock verged to the lead with Havnameltdown posting fractions for the first quarter-mile in :21.56 and the half-mile in :43.56.
 In the stretch, Cave Rock drew away from Havnameltdown winning by 5 1/4 lengths in stakes record time of 1:20.99, surpassing the previous record by Declan's Moon of 1:21.29 in 2004.
 The Hall of Fame trainer Bob Baffert won his 16th Del Mar Futurity.

 With such a commanding performance Bob Baffert entered Cave Rock in the Grade I American Pharoah Stakes at Santa Anita Park over a distance of one and one-sixteenth miles.
-On October 8, 2022, Cave Rock was sent of as the 2/5 odds-on faced seven other entrants including three other Bob Baffert trainees.
+On October 8, 2022, Cave Rock was sent off as the 2/5 odds-on faced seven other entrants including three other Bob Baffert trainees.
 Cave Rock broke nicely set fractions of :22.96, :46.82, and 1:11.07 while the other Baffert runners ran behind him.
 Hejazi raced outside of National Treasure, and Gandolfini, who broke from the rail, remained on the inside.
 Cave Rock's early 1 1/2-length margin became 2 1/2 lengths after six furlongs, and then Cave Rock's lead continued to increase winning by 5 1/2 lengths in a time of 1:43.05, the fastest time since 2014 when American Pharoah won the event.
-By winning the American Pharoah Stakes, Cave Rock qualified to the Breeders' Cup since the event is a "Win and You're In" race for the GI Breeders' Cup Juvenile.
+By winning the American Pharoah Stakes, Cave Rock qualified to the GI Breeders' Cup Juvenile, in which he started as the betting favorite but was defeated by Forte.

+Death

+Cave Rock had been in contention for the 2023 Kentucky Derby with strong workouts between February and April, but never returned to the races.
+In late July 2023 Cave Rock was hospitalized and was eventually diagnosed with a hernia, requiring immediate surgery.
+After showing signs of improvement during recovery, Cave Rock developed laminitis and was euthanized on August 18, 2023.